crunny/crunny/README.md

 ###

-<h2 align="center">My name is crunny and I'm a self taught cyber fella from the UK  💂</h2>
+<h2 align="center">my name is crunny and I'm a self taught cyber fella from the UK  💂</h2>

 ###